-The number of participants per project depends on the plan that you choose.
-Please contact our sales team at email@example.com to find the perfect plan for your needs.
+The number of participants per project depends on the amount of credits you purchased.
+Please contact our sales team at firstname.lastname@example.org to find the perfect plan for your needs.

 We recommend you to break your test down into meaningful tasks and using specific instructions such as "navigate to your account page and find your purchase history" rather than providing broad and general statements "explore the website."
 Keep the task descriptions short and easy to understand for the testers and avoid ambiguous wording.
 This way, it will be easier for you to analyze and interpret your data with respect to the specific tasks and to compare the results between testers.

 You can define as many tasks as you want, but keep in mind that the longer the test, the longer the it will take for the participant's results to upload.